 What advice would you give your younger self?

-Tell us something you believe almost nobody agrees with you on?
+Tell us something you believe that almost nobody agrees with you on.

 What is the one thing you repeatedly do and recommend everyone else do?